Tellement j'ai d'amour pour toi

-"Tellement j'ai d'amour pour toi" (English: "I have so much love for you") is the first single from Celine Dion's album Tellement j'ai d'amour....
+"Tellement j'ai d'amour pour toi" (lit.
+'I have so much love for you') is the lead single from Canadian singer Celine Dion's second studio album, Tellement j'ai d'amour....
 It was released in December 1982 in Quebec, Canada.

-Background
+Background and release

-On 31 October 1982, with this track Dion won a gold medal for Outstanding Song Award at the World Popular Song Festival in Tokyo, Japan and the Yamaha Symphony Orchestra Award for Best Artist.
-Dion performed "Tellement j'ai d'amour pour toi" in front of 115 million of TV viewers and 12,000 in the audience.
-There were 1907 contestants and 30 finalists.
+On 31 October 1982, Dion won the Outstanding Song Award at the World Popular Song Festival in Tokyo, Japan, where she also received the Yamaha Symphony Orchestra Award for Best Artist.
+She performed "Tellement j'ai d'amour pour toi" before an estimated television audience of 115 million and a live audience of 12,000.
+The festival included 1,907 contestants, with 30 entries advancing to the final round.

-Dion received also 4 Félix Awards the following year and one of them in category: Quebec Artist Achieving the Most Success Outside the Province of Quebec.
-The single was a hit in Quebec.
-It entered the chart on 25 December 1982, peaking at number 3.
-"Tellement j'ai d'amour pour toi" re-entered the chart on 22 October 1983 and stayed there through 14 January 1984, peaking this time at number 17.
-It spent forty four weeks on the chart.
+In 1983, Dion received four Félix Awards, including Quebec Artist Achieving the Most Success Outside the Province of Quebec.
+"Tellement j'ai d'amour pour toi" became a commercial success in Quebec, entering the chart on 25 December 1982 and peaking at number three.
+It re-entered the chart on 22 October 1983, remaining there until 14 January 1984 and reaching number 17 during its second run.
+In total, the single spent 44 weeks on the Quebec chart.

-The B-side of that release was another album track called "Écoutez-moi".

-"Tellement j'ai d'amour pour toi" appeared on Dion's 2005 French best of album On ne change pas.
+The B-side of the single contains another album track, "Écoutez-moi", which was later included on Dion's 2005 French compilation On ne change pas.